MicrosoftDocs/azure-devops-docs/docs/articles/team-services-security-whitepaper.md

 ms.author: mlearned
 author: mlearned
 ms.manager: douge
-ms.date: 11/05/2018
+ms.date: 11/21/2018
 monikerRange: 'vsts'
 ---

 # Data protection overview

-**Azure DevOps Services**
+**Azure DevOps**

 Azure DevOps is a cloud-hosted application for your development projects, from planning through deployment.
 Based on the capabilities of Team Foundation Server, with additional cloud services, Azure DevOps manages your source code, work items, builds, tests, and much more.
 Azure DevOps uses Azure's Platform as a Service infrastructure and many of Azure's services, including Azure SQL databases, to deliver a reliable, globally available service for your development projects.
 Because important data is at stake, this white paper discusses the steps that Microsoft takes to keep your Azure DevOps projects safe, available, secure, and private.
-In addition, it describes the role you play in keeping your Azure DevOps projects safe and secure.
+In addition, it describes the role you play in keeping your projects safe and secure.

 This white paper is part of our effort to illuminate how we manage and protect your data and is intended for organization administrators and IT professionals who manage their project assets daily.
 It will be most useful to individuals who are already familiar with Azure DevOps and want to know more about how Microsoft protects the assets that are stored in Azure DevOps.

 ## Our commitment

-Microsoft is committed to ensuring that your Azure DevOps projects remain safe and secure, without exception.
-When stored in Azure DevOps Services, your projects benefit from multiple layers of security and governance technologies, operational practices, and compliance policies.
+Microsoft is committed to ensuring that your projects remain safe and secure, without exception.
+When stored in Azure DevOps, your projects benefit from multiple layers of security and governance technologies, operational practices, and compliance policies.
 We enforce data privacy and integrity both at rest and in transit.

-As we look at the broader landscape of threats facing Azure DevOps Services customers, they boil down to four basic categories: data availability, service availability, service security, and data privacy.
-We will investigate each of these categories to explore specific threats and explain what Azure DevOps Services does to address them through both the technology that we use and the way we put it into practice.
-However, we will first describe how data is stored and how Azure DevOps Services manages access to your data.
+As we look at the broader landscape of threats facing Azure DevOps customers, they boil down to four basic categories: data availability, service availability, service security, and data privacy.
+We will investigate each of these categories to explore specific threats and explain what Azure DevOps does to address them through both the technology that we use and the way we put it into practice.
+However, we will first describe how data is stored and how Azure DevOps manages access to your data.

 Because proper data protection also requires active engagement of customer administrators and users, we also discuss steps you should take to protect your project assets from unauthorized disclosure and tampering.
-Much of this has to do with being explicit about granting permissions to user access points in order to have confidence that only the right people are accessing data within your Azure DevOps Services.
+Much of this has to do with being explicit about granting permissions to user access points in order to have confidence that only the right people are accessing data within Azure DevOps.

 Regardless of your approach, you should consider all data potentially "at risk" no matter where it is or how it is being used; this is true